swift-cloud/swift-cloud/README.md

 ]
 ```

-Then inside your `Sources` directory create a new folder called `Infra` and add a new Swift file called `Project.swift`:
+Next, inside your `Sources` directory create a new folder called `Infra`.

+Finally, add a new Swift file called `Project.swift`:

 ```swift
 import Cloud